 A Control frame sent as a response to an HE ER SU PPDU shall be carried in an HE ER SU PPDU unless the most recently received PPDU(#11692) sent by the responding STA to the soliciting STA after association was not an HE ER SU PPDU in which case the Control frame shall be carried in non-HT PPDU.

 A Control frame sent as a response to an HE SU PPDU shall be carried in a non-HT PPDU unless the most recent received PPDU(#11692) sent by the responding STA to the soliciting STA after association was an HE ER SU PPDU in which case the Control frame shall be carried in an HE ER SU PPDU.

-T……
+A Control frame sent in the 6 GHz band as a response to an HE SU PPDU, HE MU PPDU, and that is not carried in HE TB PPDU, may be carried in an HE SU PPDU if the transmit time of HE SU PPDU is less than or equal to the PPDU duration of a non-HT PPDU containing the Control frame sent at the primary rate.

+Note: The primary rate is defined in 10.6.6.5.2 (Selection of a rate or MCS).

+……

 27.16 HE BSS operation